Observational campaign of the mutual phenomena of Saturn's and Jupiter’s satellites

 Interactive tools for the observers

-Download the observation form, fill it in and send it back together with the data for each observed phenomenon.
+For Saturn's satellites (or for the Jupiter's ones if you did not succeedthrough the dedicated webpage): download the observation form, fill it in and send it back together with the data for each observed phenomenon to phemu@imcce.fr.

 PHEMU Technical notes